gradle/actions/docs/setup-gradle.md

 ## Managing Develocity access keys

 Develocity access keys are long-lived, creating risks if they are leaked.
-To mitigate this risk this, the `setup-gradle` action can automatically attempt to obtain a short-lived access token to authenticate with Develocity.
+To mitigate this risk this, the `setup-gradle` action can automatically attempt to obtain a [short-lived access token](https://docs.gradle.com/develocity/gradle-plugin/current/#short_lived_access_tokens) to use when authenticating with Develocity.
 The short-lived access token will then be used wherever a Develocity access key is required.

 ```yaml